Experimental demonstration of Pauli-frame randomization on a superconducting qubit: Contributions

 \section{Contributions}

 MW, GR and MPS wrote the manuscript.
 MW, GR, and DR performed the experiment, while CR and BJ built the control software and electronics infrastructure.
 GR and MW designed the device and assisted in fabrication.
-MPS proposed the experiment, and performed experiment design and data analysis.
+MPS proposed the experiment, and wrote the experiment generation scripts.
+MW and MPS performed the data analysis.